Arnav-Oruganty/shophub/README.md

 - Allows multiple payment types (Card/UPI/COD)
 - Each payment handler follows a common interface
 - Easy to extend with new payment gateways
+- We also used this design pattern for rendering pages

 ### 2. **Facade Pattern**
 File: `frontend/src/context/ShopContext.jsx`